ALPHA GRAY

 Parker nodded, his jaw set.
 "Yes, Alpha.
 I will not betray my Alpha's trust.”

-My warriors eyes fixed on Parker and his allies.
-They were itching for a fight, and I could sense their frustration.
-But I held them back, intrigued by Parker's defiance.
-How far would he go to protect Alpha Devon?
+My warriors are willing to engage in the fight if given an order.
+They are itching for a fight, and I can sense their frustration.
+But I held them back, intrigued by Parker's defiance; I wonder how far he would go to protect Alpha Devon.

 The trees seemed to part like a curtain as another set of Beta Parker warriors emerged.
 They held their ground and were ready to attack.
 Their eyes scanned the surroundings with a mix of caution and hostility.
 The air was tense, heavy with unspoken threats.

 Parker's warriors formed a tight circle around him, their bodies tense and ready to defend their Beta.
-My own warriors mirrored their movements, forming a protective barrier around me.
+My own warriors mirrored their movements and immediately formed a protective barrier around me.

 The standoff was palpable, with both groups eyeing each other warily.
 The silence was oppressive, punctuated only by the sound of heavy breathing and the distant howling of wolves.